 My hope is that after finishing this three-part blog post series, you’ll have a strong conceptual and mathematical understanding of how Holt-Winters works.
 I focus on Holt-Winters for three reasons.
 First, Holt-Winters or Triple Exponential Smoothing is a sibling of ETS.
 If you understand Holt-Winters, then you will easily be able to understand the most powerful prediction method for time series data (among the methods above).
 Secondly, you can use Holt-Winters out of the box with InfluxDB.
 Finally, the InfluxData community has requested an explanation of Holt-Winters in this Github issue 459.
 Luckily for us, Holt-Winters is fairly simple, and applying it with InfluxDB is even easier.

-In Part One of this blog series, I’ll show you:
+In this current piece, Part One of this blog series, I’ll show you:

 - When to use Holt-Winters;